RPA Service Provider

 Founded: 2001

 Overview: Blue Prism, now part of SS&C Technologies, is an RPA industry leader with a focus on scalable enterprise automation.
-The platform is ideal for businesses seeking secure, reliable, and scalable solutions.
+The platform is ideal for businesses seeking secure, reliable, and scalable solutions, and with SS&C’s recent advancements in agentic AI, it now supports autonomous decision flows designed for highly regulated enterprise environments.

 Key Features: